The Wayfinder

 If you’re visiting multiple countries in Europe, you may need a Schengen visa.
 Keep reading to learn more about the Schengen Area and if a Schengen visa is required for your travel.

-A Schengen visa is a temporary stay visa that allows you to travel to any member of the Schengen Area for up to 90 days for tourism or business purposes.
+A Schengen visa is a temporary stay visa that allows you to travel to any member of the Schengen Area for up to 90 days during a 180-day period for tourism or business purposes.

 There are no border controls between member states, and free movement of people is allowed.
 This makes traveling within the Schengen Area very convenient, as you do not need to present your passport or go through customs when traveling from one Schengen country to another.

-The Schengen Area currently consists of 27 member states: Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
+The Schengen Area currently consists of 29 member states: Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

-There are four types of Schengen visas: Type A, Type B, Type C, and Type D.
+There are four types of Schengen visas: Type A, Type C, Type D, and Type LTV.

 Type A Schengen visas are intended for airport transit only.
 This means you cannot leave the airport's international zone with this visa.

-Type B Schengen visas are intended for short stays in the Schengen Area of up to 90 days.
+Type C Schengen visas are intended for short stays in the Schengen Area of no more than 90 days within a 180-day period.

-Type C Schengen visas are intended for extended stays in the Schengen Area of more than 90 days.
+Type D Schengen visas are intended for extended stays, such as for studying, working, or living in a country within the Schengen Zone.
+Because of this, they are valid for trips longer than 90 days.

 There are a few requirements that you must meet to be eligible for a Schengen visa: